web-mojo/ReelGuard-Releases/README.md

 ### Wipe Mode

-- Default destructive mode after a successful verification.
+- Default operation mode after a successful verification.
-- Lets you securely delete the contents of a card once every file is confirmed across the required destinations.
+- Lets you directly delete the contents of a card once every file is confirmed across the required destinations.
 - System and non-removable internal drives are locked out so you shouldn't be able to wipe your OS or fixed storage by accident.
 - **Caution:** Wipes are permanent.
 Always confirm you’re wiping the correct card or removable drive.

 ### Fake-Format Mode

-- Destroys the card’s file system so it appears unreadable to cameras and computers.
+- Destroys the card’s file system so it appears unreadable to cameras, computers and other devices.
-  Operators will be forced to **format the card in camera** before they can use it.
+  Operators will be forced to **format the card in their device (e.g. camera)** before they can use it.
 - **Fully reversible in ReelGuard:**
   - When Fake-Format Mode is enabled, you can run the **Restore** tool to rebuild the original file system view.
   - Click the **Scan** button in the Cards view to detect fake-formatted cards and restore the data.
-- Useful if you want to ensure cards are always formatted by camera operators rather than reused without a fresh in-camera format.
+- Useful if you want to ensure cards are always formatted by operators rather than reused without a fresh in-camera format.
-- **Caution:** While reversible in ReelGuard, fake-formatting is still a low-level operation on the card’s file system.
+- **Caution:** While reversible in ReelGuard, fake-formatting is still a low-level operation on the card’s file system and can be prone to data-loss with untested devices.
 Double-check the device before using it.

+### Tested Cameras & Cards
+- SONY FX9/FX6/FX3/A7S -> XQD, CFexpress Type-A
+- GoPros -> microSD

 ### Folder Mode

-- Ideal when the “card” is actually a shuttle drive or when you just want to sanity-check mirror copies.
+- Ideal when the “card” is actually folders on a shuttle drive or NAS or when you just want to sanity-check mirror copies.
-- Instead of wiping or fake-formatting, you pick specific source folders (e.g. camera archives on the NAS) and verify that the same file names and file sizes exist on the target drives.
+- Instead of wiping or fake-formatting, you pick specific source folders (e.g. specific media folders on the NAS) and verify that the same file names and file sizes exist on the target drives.
 - Lets you validate multiple destinations quickly **without altering any device**.

 **Folder Mode Example:**

 1. Enable Folder Mode.
 2. In the Cards view, select the folders on your main storage (e.g. NAS) that represent your “source”.
-3. Add your shuttle drive as the backup destination.
+3. Add your shuttle drive or certain folders of it as the backup destination.
 4. ReelGuard will confirm that the folders on the shuttle drive match your selected source folders by file name and file size.

 ---